elsa-workflows/elsa-core/README.md

 await app.RunAsync();
 ```

-For a cleaner project structure, eliminate the following directories and files:
+For a cleaner project structure, delete the following directories and files:

 - wwwroot/css
+- Pages
+- App.razor
+- MainLayout.razor

 Within the wwwroot directory, create a new appsettings.json file and populate it with the subsequent content: